yuanDataScience/MachineLearningPython/README.md

 # MachineLearningPython
-implementation of machine learning algorithms by python (Numpy, Sicpy, Pandas, matplotlib, seaborn, Python2.7)
+implementation and application of machine learning algorithms by python (Numpy, Sicpy, Pandas, matplotlib, seaborn, pandas,Python2.7, sklearn).
+This will include some of the algorithm implementation and predictive modeling applications using sklearn.